Next Friday night, the Hundred Year War will be renewed.

 Do not go into the Cask 'n' Flagon.
 It is not a place for a Yankee Fan.
-Trust me, you can go in there when the Yanks are not in town, as long as you don’t announce your loyalties, but don’t do it when it’s Yanks-Sox.
+Trust me on this one: You can go in there when the Yanks are not in town, as long as you don’t announce your loyalties, but don't do it when it’s Yanks-Sox.

 On Fenway's wooden front doors, there’s still a number 24, for the old address of 24 Jersey Street.
 But the official address is now 4 Yawkey Way, the team's office complex (including their ticket office) having taken the former Kenmore Bowladrome bowling alley that had been built into the ballpark.

 Note that you will not be let onto Yawkey Way beyond the ticket office at Number 4 without a game ticket.
 In what is, as far as I know, a unique feature in Major League Baseball, the Red Sox close off the street that includes their main entranceway way with turnstiles on game days.
 This is a recent phenomenon.
 This started in the 2004 title season: It was not there when I visited during the 2003 ALCS, but it was there when the U.S. version of Fever Pitch was filmed there in late 2004.